luxcem/listen_to_this/README.md

 ## Goal

-Create a model able to predict the value of target (i.e. target = 1 if an user will listen again to the song, target = 0 if not).
+Create a model able to predict the value of target (i.e. target = 1 if an user will listen again to the song within a month, target = 0 if not).
 Train and test your model using the provided dataset.

 ## Dataset composition